Evan-Zhao/homepage/a-global-history/main.md

 These class societies squeezed taxes and rents out of the peasants to the higher classes, and the peasants had to work infinitely harder than did the tribal cultivators.

-The civilizations on the banks of the Tigris-Euphrate, the Nile, the Indus, and the Yellow river all underwent similar expansion and spread.
+The civilizations on the banks of the Tigris-Euphrates, the Nile, the Indus, and the Yellow river all underwent similar expansion and spread.
 By the time of Christ it extended with virtually no interruption from the English Channel to the China Sea.